 PM2.5 and PM10 are the two types of air pollution that the WHO estimates affect “more people than any other pollutant,” but they are different.
 Here’s how the two contrast.

 PM2.5 vs. PM10

-The difference between PM10 and P 2.5 is size.
-But let me back up.
-“PM” refers to particulate matter—particles in the air.
-Those particles are things like organic dust, airborne bacteria, construction dust, and coal particles from power plants (for example, check out).
+The difference between PM10 and PM2.5 is size.
+But before we get to size, “PM” refers to particulate matter—particles in the air.
+Those particles are things like organic dust, airborne bacteria, construction dust, and coal particles from power plants.

 Next, there’s a hidden (unlabelled) detail in the terms “PM10” and “PM2.5.”
 That is the “smaller than” piece.
 Each pollutant type is defined as that size and below.
 So PM10 is particles 10 microns and below.
 PM2.5 is 2.5 microns and below.
 (That means PM10 includes PM2.5.)

-For fellow nerds curious to read more about PM2.5:
+For fellow nerds curious to read more about particulate pollution:

-- I describe how governments measure PM2.5 (including the trick of how they get rid of any particles in the air larger than 2.5 microns).
+- I describe (including the trick of how they get rid of any particles in the air larger than 2.5 microns).

-- In , I detect PM2.5 in my home in Beijing and test whether a simple I made can clean it up.
+- In , I detect 2.5 micron particles in my home in Beijing and test whether a simple I made can clean it up.